CarsonScott/onlinestats/README.md

 # OnlineStats

-OnlineStats is a python library for creating statistical models in real-time from streaming data.
+OnlineStats is a python library for generating robust statitistical models in real-time.
+Using a hierarchy of online approximation functions, OnlineStats creates covariance matrices

 ## Estimators